vail130/wieldymarkup-python/README.md

 * If you want to specify a tag, then it must come before classes or ID.
 * If there is no ID or class, then you must specify a tag.
 * If there is at least one class or an ID, then no tag will default to a `DIV`.
-* If multiply IDs are present, only the last one will be used.
+* If multiple IDs are present, only the last one will be used.

 ### Attributes